foo123/Contemplate/manual.md

 __Literal Template Data__

-Literal object/array data are constructed (inside a template) using **JavaScript Literal Object-style Notation** (similar to JSON)
+Literal object/array data are constructed in a template using **JavaScript Literal Object-style Notation** (similar to JSON)

-**note**

-literal object data in this format cannot be passed to (template) functions

-this is no real limitation since by using the **%set** directive (which accepts the literal data format), you can set a new variable with the data, which in turn can be used as argument in template functions

-it is possible this may change in future updates, for now this is how it works since functions are called at runtime, so parameters' format is platform-specific

 example: